citoyens-pour-le-climat-rennes/wetu-server/README.md

 You can clone the repo multiple times on the server to manage different users.
 Just keep in mind that static files will always be served from the same repo, so pulling and using `collectstatic` will have effect only on the served files.

+# Notes

+In local settings, APPLICATION can be either "COMME_UN_DESSEIN" or "ESPERO".